Born 1982, Cairns, Queensland. Lives and works Sydney.

 Boyd has exhibited his work nationally and internationally since 2005.
 Selected group exhibitions include All the World’s Futures, 56th Venice Biennale, Venice (2015); Moscow International Biennale for Young Arts: A Time for Dreams, Moscow (2014); Bungaree: The First Australian, Lake Macquarie City Art Gallery, Lake Macquarie (2013); The 7th Asia Pacific Triennial of Contemporary Art, Queensland Art Gallery | Gallery of Modern Art, Brisbane (2012); One Caption Hides Another, Bétonsalon, Paris (2011); We Call Them Pirates Out Here, MCA, Sydney (2010); Contemporary Australia: Optimism, Queensland Art Gallery | Gallery of Modern Art, Brisbane (2008); and Culture Warriors: National Indigenous Art Triennial, National Gallery of Australia, Canberra (2007).

-In 2009 Boyd was commissioned by the Queensland government Public Art Fund to produce a major sculptural work for the newly developed Kangaroo Point park in Brisbane.
-The work, titled Seven Versions of the Sun, was installed in May 2010.
+In 2010 Boyd was commissioned by the Queensland Government Public Art Fund to produce a major sculptural work, Seven Versions of the Sun, installed in Kangaroo Point Park, Brisbane.

-Boyd’s work is held by the National Gallery of Australia, Canberra, MCA, Sydney, the Tasmanian Museum and Art Gallery, as well as numerous private collections nationally.
+Boyd’s work is held in the collections of the Natural History Museum, London; National Gallery of Australia, Canberra; Tasmanian Museum and Art Gallery, Hobart; National Gallery of Victoria, Melbourne; Art Gallery of New South Wales, Sydney; as well as numerous private collections in Australia.